HenrikHG/Information_Security_HH/h1 Should Tero wear a helmet?.md

 - **Prioritize Biggest Risks:**
   - **High Risk:** Unauthorized access to patient data (Spoofing).
-  - **Expected Value:** The probability of a data breach is moderate, but the monetary value of potential fines and loss of trust is extremely high.
+  - **Expected Value:** The probability of a data breach is moderate, but the monetary value of potential fines and loss of trust is extremely high. e.g.

 - **Threat Actors:**
   - **Potential Attackers:**
     - **Cybercriminals:** Interested in stealing personal health information (PHI) for financial gain.
-    - **Nation-State Actors:** May target healthcare systems to destabilize or gather intelligence.
+    - **Nation-State Actors:** May target healthcare systems to destabilize.
   - **TTPs:**
     - **Phishing:** Common method used to gain initial access.
     - **Ransomware:** Encrypts patient data to extort money.